Curtiss A: As a musician

+As a visual artist

 During his hiatus from music, Curtiss turned to making collages, an art form that has interested him since childhood and has fulfilled his desire “to see stuff that wasn’t together, together.”
 He mixes all types and periods of art, particularly different styles of comic book illustrations.

 Curtiss describes his collages as dreamscapes where iconic figures—or other images that embody a mythic quality—are placed in iconoclastic situations or surroundings.
 He often uses political and theological images along with depictions of superheroes to represent the constant struggle for justice and to question who or what is truly good.
 His work also has a great deal of humor, leaving the viewer with a mixture of despair and hope.

-Since his return to music, Curtiss has released several albums, and he plays throughout the Twin Cities with his band, The Jerks of Fate.
-His annual Lennon show is being documented by Twin Cities filmmaker Amy Buchanan.

 Personal life

 Almsted has four daughters; the third, Alyson, died in 1987 of sudden infant death syndrome.
 He has five grandchildren.

+In 1987, he was briefly jailed for assaulting a former girlfriend.